ideamark/auto-subtitles/README.md

-# Subtitle Generator
+# auto-subtitles

 ## Summary

-Subtitle generator is a tool for auto generating movie subtitles.
+auto-subtitles is a tool for automatically generating movie subtitles.

 ## Installation